-In the United Kingdom, the National Health Service (NHS) recommend consuming 6 to 8 glasses a day, or 1.9 liters (almost 34 fl0.oz), including water that is in food.
-They note this amount is suitable for a temperate climate.
-In hotter climates, they say, more will be needed.
+In the United Kingdom, the National Health Service (NHS) recommends consuming 6–8 glasses of water a day, or 1.9 liters (almost 65 fl oz), including water that is in food.
+The NHS notes this amount is suitable for a temperate climate.
+It says more will be needed in hotter climates.

 There is no fixed amount of fluid recommended by age, but some patterns emerge among healthy individuals doing a moderate amount of activity in a temperate climate.

-The following shows average water intake for infants and adults:
+The following sections show the average water intake for people of different ages.

-- as part of the daily routine, for example, after brushing teeth and before, during and after playtime at school
+- as part of their daily routine (for example, after brushing their teeth and before, during, and after playtime at school)

 - when the weather is warm